BestTimesToVisit.com Logo

 Taxi

-Taxis are readily available but can be expensive, especially for longer journeys.
-They are a convenient option for late-night travel or when carrying luggage.
+Taxis are readily available, especially around the train station and major hotels.
+They're a convenient option for late-night travel or when carrying luggage.

 Ride-sharing services (e.g., Uber)

-Ride-sharing services are available in Luxembourg City, offering a convenient alternative to taxis, particularly for airport transfers or trips outside the city center.
+Ride-sharing apps like Uber operate in Luxembourg City, offering a convenient alternative to taxis, especially for airport transfers or traveling outside the city center.

 Cost:Prices vary depending on demand, distance, and time of day.
 Check the app for fare estimates.